mahmoudesmail/Create-A-Tableau-Story/README.md

 visualization is a dialog
-showcasing and sharing visualizations with others visualization is a fluid process that typically requires multiple iterations of improvements You will have an opportunity to experience the end-to-end process of creating effective data visualizations and highlighting important information from data that may otherwise be hidden or hard to uncover.
+showcasing and sharing visualizations with others visualization is a fluid process that typically requires multiple iterations of improvements experiencing the end-to-end process of creating effective data visualizations and highlighting important information from data that may otherwise be hidden or hard to uncover.

 After completing the project, you will be able to: